ar-arkhipov/Lingvoman/README.md

 It is used to simply get the user interface translations in definite language in JSON format.

 Method: GET.
-Params: lang - locale definition (for example: "ru")
+Params: id: id of the project, lang - locale definition (for example: "en")
 Response: { ... } - translations in json format.
-QueryExample: /uitranslate?lang=ru
+QueryExample: /uitranslate/:id?lang=en

 #UI Translations private methods:
 These methods can be used by authorized users with 'admin' or 'translater' rights.